Promethea: Plot summary

-References, criticisms, and developments
+Themes

-The series is, by Moore's own admission, didactic: "There are 1000 comic books on the shelves that don't contain a philosophy lecture and one that does.
+Moore has himself said that the series is didactic in its philosophical messaging: "There are 1000 comic books on the shelves that don't contain a philosophy lecture and one that does.
 Isn't there room for that one?"

-As suggested by the title Promethea, which implies the feminine version of the mythological Prometheus, the title also participates in the subgenre of feminism in superhero comics.
-In making his lead character an aspiring poet whose words conjure the malleable form of a literary goddess—as well as the non-linear narratives and references to literary theory and alternative philosophies—Moore's thematics are closely aligned with the countercultural theory and politics of écriture féminine.
+The title Promethea implies the feminine version of the mythological Prometheus.
+In making his lead character an aspiring poet whose words conjure the malleable form of a literary goddess—as well as the non-linear narratives and references to literary theory and alternative philosophies—Moore's themes are aligned with the countercultural theory and politics of écriture féminine.

 Subjects dealt with in this series include the occult, the tarot and Hermetic Qabalah.
 The comic is laden with mythological mystical symbolism, drawing in many religious and cultural references.
 Real people who appear in Promethea include Aleister Crowley, John Dee, Austin Osman Spare, and John Kendrick Bangs (who in the comic is distantly related to Sophie Bangs).

+In other comics

 In January 2018, DC Comics, the owner of the America's Best Comics / WildStorm imprint, introduced Promethea into its mainstream continuity by way of the comic Justice League of America #24.
 The controversial storyline involved Promethea assisting various superheroes in fighting a villain called the Queen of Fables.
 Artist J. H. Williams III was reported as having no prior knowledge of the introduction of the character into DC Comics' broader continuity, and is quoted as saying: "I can't in good conscience condone this happening in any form at all".